Coagulation and diffusion: a probabilistic perspective on the Smoluchowski PDE: Introduction

 \subsection{A guide to the rest of the survey}

 We have now set up the microscopic models $\PP_N$ and laid out the programme for deriving their macroscopic evolution, including our main result, Theorem~\ref{thmo}.
 Our principal goal is to explain at a rather high, though not complete, level of detail, the proof of this theorem.
 We pause from pursuing this goal to explore two other directions first, however.
 First, in Section~\ref{s.neighbouring}, we offer a glimpse of several topics which are tangentially related to this principal goal; this discussion is intended only to whet the reader's appetite for perhaps some of these topics and problems, and, for this reason as well as owing to limitations in the author's knowledge, it is brief and very inexhaustive.
 Second, in Section~\ref{s.torus}, we offer a leisurely heuristic overview of our kinetic limit derivation in a very simplified special case, of annihilating constant diffusivity Brownian particles on a torus with a translation invariant initial condition.
-The argument is not rigorous at each step here, and in its method it does not provide a template for the derivation of Theorem~\ref{thmo}; rather, its main goal is to provide an intuitive explanation for the form~(\ref{recp}) of the recipe for the macroscopic coagulation rates $\beta:\N^2 \to (0,\infty)$.
-The form of $\beta$ is related to a repulsion effect present in the models $\PP_N$ at positive times, whereby the microscopic neighbourhood of a given particle is less likely to contain other particles than typical points that lie beyond this region but in a macroscopic vicinity.
-We thus hope that, at the end of Section~\ref{s.torus}, the reader will have a fuller understanding of why the statement of Theorem~\ref{thmo} is true, if not yet of how it was proved in~\cite{HR3d}.
+The argument is not rigorous at each step here, and in its method it does not provide a template for the derivation of Theorem~\ref{thmo}; rather, its main goal is to provide an intuitive explanation for the form~(\ref{recp}) of the recipe for the macroscopic coagulation rates $\beta:\N^2 \to (0,\infty)$; (the explanation elaborates that offered after the statement of this equation).
+We thus hope that, at the end of Section~\ref{s.torus}, the reader will have a fuller understanding of why the statement of Theorem~\ref{thmo} is true, if not yet of how it may be proved.

 We then return to the survey's principal goal.
 Section~\ref{s.routetothm} explains how Theorem~\ref{thmo} will be proved, and the reader whose main interest is to see this proof explained may turn directly to this section.
 Therein, we introduce $\delta$-smeared approximations to the particle densities defined in the microscopic models $\PP_N$, called microscopic candidate densities.
 We state a fundamental estimate, the Stosszahlansatz, which expresses total coagulation propensity in $\PP_N$ approximately in terms of integrated products of microscopic candidate densities.